Members: Dean's Advisory Council

 Professor Herbert Huppert

 Professor Herbert Huppert graduated in Applied Mathematics from Sydney University with first class Honours, a University medal and the Baker Travelling Fellowship in 1964.
 He then completed a PhD at the University of California, San Diego, and came as an ICI Post-doctoral Fellow to the University of Cambridge in 1968 for what was meant to be a one-year sojourn, but he has not yet left.
 Huppert has published widely using fluid-mechanical principles in applications to the Earth sciences: in meteorology, oceanography and geology.
 He was elected a Fellow of the Royal Society in 1987.
 In 2005 he was the only non-American recipient of a prize from the US National Academy, being awarded the Arthur L. Day Prize Lectureship for contributions to the Earth sciences; and the first Australian to win this prize.
 He has been elected a Fellow of both the American Geophysical Union and the American Physical Society.
-He was awarded the Murchison Medal of the Geological Society of London in 2007 and will be giving the Bakerian Prize Lecture of The Royal Society in 2011.
+He was awarded the Murchison Medal of the Geological Society of London in 2007 and delivered the Bakerian Prize Lecture of The Royal Society in 2011.

 Robert Cameron AO BE (Hons), MBA, GradDip Geoscience, FAusIMM, FAIM, FAICD